 There’s a lot that goes into a first date.
-And with online dating, there’s the added pressure of meeting for the first time too.
 A big part of feeling comfortable on a first date is having confidence.
 That’s a lot easier said than done, especially for a recluse introvert such as myself.
 However, I was able to use these simple techniques to pull off a few really good first dates and in the end, snag my husband.

 - Admit you’re nervous. …

 - Don’t spill your guts. …

 - Yes, Ask about their job, BUT don’t ask about their salary. …

 - Don’t talk about past relationships and of course avoid talking about the ex

 - Don’t talk about Politics, Religion or Money

 With the easy ones out of the way, here are your 7 first date tips to make the night a success!

 Okay, this is going to sound super weird but hear me out.
 If conversation isn’t your strong suit and you’re concerned about long awkward gaps, don’t leave that to chance.
 Think of a few questions you can ask ahead of time.
 If you’re already texting with this special person before you meet them, reserve a few good conversation starters for the date.

 Are you also forgetful?
 Write a few words on the palm of your hand.
 For example, if you want to ask them what their favorite song by The Revivalists is, write “Revivalists” on your hand.
 No one is going to look on the inside of your palm and if they do, you’ll sweat it off before they get close enough to see it.